|

 But if I was to say that you have said that the campaign against

-mounted because you were not Catholic what will be the hierarchys
+you was mounted because you were not Catholic what will be the hierarchys

 response?